Bespoke Engagement Rings

-These alternative engagement rings were handmade in London using ethically sourced materials and cast in the U.K. using recycled metals where possible.
+These alternative engagement rings were handmade in the Peak District using ethically sourced materials and cast in the U.K. using recycled metals where possible.
 We design and hand make each piece in house, our setting and polishing is outsourced to highly skilled craftsmen and women in London's Hatton garden.

 We love working to a brief but very much like to put our spin on your ideas.
 When getting in touch to discuss your project it’s always great to have a rough outline of what it is you have in mind.
 We have tried to group our gallery of engagement rings to help give you an idea of what’s available.

 First of all think about stones, the first three images are all multiple diamond options.
 Increasing the amount of stones can certainly make a ring look dramatic.
 Next to consider is longevity, this will be a cherished lifelong piece of jewellery to be worn forever, so style is very important, choosing a timeless piece that will suit their personality and unique tastes.
 The second row of rings are all quite classic shapes, a safe bet if choosing a ring as a surprise proposal.
 I always recommend opting for either a diamond or sapphire for a ring that is going to be worn everyday as these stones are the hardest, however the choice is completely up to you and often clients fall in love with a stone and that is that!
 There are a few stones in this mix that definitely fall into that category.